Samuelturak/Digital-Electronic-2/Labs/08-i2c/README.md

    ![your figure](Images/signals.jpg)

+   The entire communication for the checksum comes from the slave.

 ### Meteo station

 Consider an application for temperature and humidity measurement and display.
 Use combine sensor DHT12, real time clock DS3231, LCD, and one LED.
 Application display time in hours:minutes:seconds at LCD, measures both temperature and humidity values once per minut, display both values on LCD, and when the temperature is too high, the LED starts blinking.